Art-A-Hack/art-a-hack.github.io/app/_projects/2016/metaverse-art-gallery.md

 ---
-layout    : project
-bodyid    : "projects"
-bodyclass : "content post"

-title       : Metaverse Art Gallery projectid      : "metaverse-art-gallery" teaser		: "An art curation platform for the metaverse"
+title       : Metaverse Art Gallery projectid   : metaverse-art-gallery teaser		: An art curation platform for the metaverse

 members:
- - name     : "Samuel Arsenault-Brassard"
+ - name     : Samuel Arsenault-Brassard
- - name     : "Ace Ji"
+ - name     : Ace Ji
- - name     : "Marie Patterson"
+ - name     : Marie Patterson
- - name     : "Madhu Sivaramakrishnan"
+ - name     : Madhu Sivaramakrishnan
- - name     : "Rachel Stevens"
+ - name     : Rachel Stevens
 ---

 During Art-A-Hack 2016, the Metaverse Art Gallery team created an art curation platform to be used by visitors around the world.